kevinvqle/Banking-Record-System/README.md

 # Banking-Record-System
- a database project in C++ and is built using the language’s file handling mechanism
+A database project in C++ and is built using the language’s file handling mechanism